herrerpm/FfmpegEditor/README.md

 so please do not add sensitive data, and try to retrieve the media you find useful for later.

 The program uses exiftool, ffmpeg, and curl.
-Please feel free to use the build I already added on the project, for the ffmpeg build you may encounter a warning saying permission denied, so please use chmod +x ./ffmpeg/ffmpeg from the project folder to make sure it works correctly, please also install curl for the project to work as expected.
+Please add the libraries and correct the paths as needed.
+For ffmpeg, please use a recent version as there may be some mistakes in rotation if you use an older version.